 Companies offering polar bear experiences adhere to strict guidelines through Manitoba Conservation, for example, limiting the number of tundra vehicles operating in and around Churchill.
 The number of commercial tour operators and the number of vehicles permitted on the high-use areas east of the town site continues to be restricted.
 Measures are also taken to restrict travel to existing trails and designate some areas as off-limits.

-Churchill, an isolated town in Manitoba’s northern Hudson Bay coastline, is a magnet for outdoor adventurers and nature lovers.
-Experiencing Churchill’s natural wonder triumvirate – kayaking with belugas, chasing the Northern Lights and seeing polar bears...
+Churchill, an isolated town in Manitoba’s north along the Hudson Bay coastline, is a magnet for outdoor adventurers and nature lovers.
+Experiencing Churchill’s natural wonder triumvirate – kayaking with belugas, chasing the Northern Lights and seeing...

 The ABCs of my family summer vacation in Churchill